-We talk a lot about elements and chemical compounds that are good for our bodies, but at the same time they are sometimes a little hard to understand.
-They’re all natural, but sometimes the words “chemical” and “element” can be a little off putting, especially in the world of natural health.
+We talk a lot about elements and chemical compounds that are good for our bodies, but at the same time, they are sometimes a little hard to understand.
+They’re all-natural, but sometimes the words “chemical” and “element” can be a little off-putting, especially in the world of natural health.

-What is Rutin?
+What Is Rutin?

 Rutin is a bioflavonoid that is found in many plants and citrus fruits.
 To understand how rutin works, we have to understand what bioflavonoids are.

 Antioxidants have gained quite a bit of popularity in recent years.
-They’ve become the newest trend in natural heath and that’s a good thing too.
+They’ve become the newest trend in natural health and that’s a good thing too.
 Some trends are just fads, like that time everyone thought that they could detox by taping a special tape to the bottom of their feet.

 You no longer need to visit your favorite health food store for expensive antioxidant-packed juice, you can get it at any regular grocery store (for a fraction of the price too)!